tcd93/MSSQL-execution-plan/README.md

     <tr>
         <td><img src="img/2021-03-01-14-26-54.png" style="width:50px;height:50px;"/></td>
         <td>Key lookup</td>
-        <td>Reads a single row from a clustered index, based on a key that was retrieved from a non-clustered index on the same table.</br>
+        <td>Reads a single row from a clustered index, based on a key that was retrieved from a non-clustered index on the same table.<br>
-        A Key lookup is a very expensive operation because it performs random I/O into the clustered index.</br>
+        A Key lookup is a very expensive operation because it performs random I/O into the clustered index.<br>
-        For every row of the non-clustered index, SQL Server has to go to the Clustered Index to read their data.</br>
+        For every row of the non-clustered index, SQL Server has to go to the Clustered Index to read their data.<br>
         We can take advantage of knowing this to improve the query performance</td>
     </tr>
     <tr>